foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/introduction/introduction.rst

 Introduction
 ############

 This is a handbook for ARC labs which is a part of ARC university courses.
-It's written to to help students who attend the ARC university courses and anyone who is interested in |arc| to get started in |arc| processor development.
+It's written to help students who attend the ARC university courses and anyone who is interested in |arc| to get started in |arc| processor development.
 It describes all the basic elements of ARC labs and how to finish the labs with step by step approach.

-This book can be used as a Lab teaching material for ARC university courses at undergraduate or graduate level with majors in Commuter Science, Computer Engineering, Electrical Engineering; or for professional engineers.
+This handbook can be used as a Lab teaching material for ARC university courses at undergraduate or graduate level with majors in Commuter Science, Computer Engineering, Electrical Engineering; or for professional engineers.